 - This course is co-directed with Dr. Russell Gorga

 - For electronics integration, textiles are considered an unconventional substrate and a potentially disruptive technology space within wearable electronics.
 The objective of this course is to survey conventional and unorthodox concepts in e-textiles (communication, color changing, sensing, user interfaces, etc).
 Students examine materials methods to impart electronic character on textiles, including new nanotechnology methods.
 Finally, students explore fundamental principles in e-textile system design (physical and electrical considerations).
 Through this course, students design and fabricate their own novel e-textile concept.

 Smart Textiles Immersive Textile Electronics Workshop

 - Textile Electronics is rapidly evolving within the textile industry.
 Participants will be introduced to the e-textiles market and learn textile electronic applications, integration strategies, materials, systems design, and testing methods.
-The course includes two days of hands-on immersion in the NEXT research labs and the ZTE labs in the College of Textiles that concludes with assembling working textile electronic demos.
+The course includes two days of hands-on immersion in the NEXT research labs and the ZTE labs in the Wilson College of Textiles that concludes with assembling working textile electronic demos.
 As a participant, you will get experience in both the cutting edge electronic design and garment manufacturing.
 The course is limited to 10 participants.

 - For more information on the class please see the course website